 - A. Upon receipt of a report, the College will conduct an Initial Assessment.
-The goal of this assessment is to provide an integrated and coordinated response to reports of Discrimination, Harassment, Sexual Harassment, Sexual Assault, Sexual Exploitation, Stalking, Interpersonal Violence, Complicity, and Retaliation.
-The assessment will consider the nature of the report, the safety of the individual and of the campus community, the Reporting Party's expressed preference for resolution, and the necessity for any interim remedies or accommodations to protect the safety of the Reporting Party or the community. - B. The Initial Assessment will make the determination as to whether the alleged behavior, if true, would be a violation of this policy or would be subject to another College Policy.
-If the allegations would more appropriately be addressed through another policy, the College will notify the reporting party in writing of the result of the Initial Assessment and provide information as to alternative College resources to appropriately address the allegation. - C. In the course of the initial assessment, the College will consider the interest of the Reporting Party and the Reporting Party's expressed preference for manner of resolution.
-Where possible and as warranted by an assessment of the facts and circumstances, the College will seek action consistent with the Reporting Party's request.
-The Initial Assessment will proceed to the point where a reasonable assessment of the safety of the Reporting Party and of the campus community can be made, and the College has sufficient information to determine the best course of action and whether further action is warranted based on the alleged conduct.
-Interim Protective Measures may be enacted at any time during the initial assessment or procedures described below.
+The goal of this assessment is to provide an integrated and coordinated response to reports and to determine what steps are necessary to maintain an environment free from discrimination, harassment, and related misconduct..
+The assessment will first consider the nature of the report, the safety of the individual and of the campus community, the Reporting Party's expressed preference for resolution, and the necessity for any interim remedies or accommodations to protect the safety of the Reporting Party or the community. - B. The Initial Assessment will ultimately make the determination as to whether the conduct alleged could form the basis of a violation of this policy, would be subject to another College Policy, or would not be applicable under College policies.
+Reasons that an Initial Assessment may lead to a determination that the conduct could not form the basis of a violation of this policy include, but are not limited to: